pegeaton/pegBlog/README.md

 #  Variations on Adventure
-A electic journey through the virtual world of modern applications, AI, and software development; physcial world adventures mountaineering, sailing, running, and living the van life.
+A eclectic journey through the virtual world of modern applications, AI, and software development; physical world adventures mountaineering, sailing, running, and living the van life.

 ## Virtual World Adventures